Skip to content

 1. Your power meter Flow is running and the Overview shows current usage.

-2. A capacity limit and soft margin are set in the Budget tab.
+2. A hard cap and safety margin are set in Settings > Limits & safety.

-3. At least a few devices are marked as Managed and have Capacity enabled.
+3. At least a few devices are marked as Managed and have Limit enabled.

 4. You have at least one mode with sensible priorities and targets.